virgilvox/octoblu_tutorials/AllSeenHackathon/OctoPi.md

 some code
 ```

+##Alljoyn

+The OctoPi image comes pre-loaded with the Alljoyn node.js module.
+Its locally installed in your Pi's home directory.

+/home/pi/alljoyn

+For detailed documentation goto the [Alljoyn npm Github repo](https://github.com/octoblu/alljoyn).

 ##Using NodeBlu to control a remote Arduino connected to OctoPi

 ###Your Arduino Device Credentials